isomerpages/jointpoly-ace/_programmes/The Frontier Series/Upcoming Frontier Events.md

 and empower educators to be future-ready by exploring new educational trends and innovative ways of teaching and learning.</p>
 <p></p>
-<p>In collaboration with the POLITE PD Workgroup, JP-AcE is proud to unveil
-a suite of new short professional development courses designed to elevate your skills and knowledge, enabling you to harness the power of Gen AI in creating dynamic, engaging and effective educational environments!</p>
 <p></p>
 <p></p>
 <p></p>